 What Factors Impact Watering Schedules?

-There are some factors beyond your control that can affect your ground irrigation schedule.
+Some factors beyond your control can affect your ground irrigation schedule.
 For example, you should water more frequently when it’s dry outside, and you don’t need to water as much during rainy weather.

 But have you considered windy weather, because your seeds will blow away if it’s both dry and windy outside?
 If you know of any windy and dry days, you don’t have to add lots of water, but just mist the soil a bit, so that the seeds can sink slightly into the soil, and receive an extra bit of protection.

-Furthermore, it’s worth noting that not all grass seed brands and varieties are built the same, meaning that the varieties that germinate quickly will need light watering than slower-growing grass seed varieties.
+Furthermore, it’s worth noting that not all grass seed brands and varieties are built the same, meaning that the varieties that germinate quickly will need less watering than slower-growing grass seed varieties.

 Can I Spread Grass Seed in the Winter?
 Do I need to Water My Lawn in the Winter?